 Carbon savings for Zolar's solar projects were evaluated by location for all projects completed.
-Output of projects installed prior to 2022 were fully counted for 2022, whereas projects installed during 2022 were prorated by date of installation.
-For each location, solar capacity factors were applied to estimate the actual clean energy output of each kW of installed capacity, with a result of 20,000 MWh of clean energy generated (enough to power 1,800 households).
+Output of projects installed prior to the reporting period were fully counted for the year, whereas projects installed during the year were prorated by date of installation.
+For each location, solar capacity factors were applied to estimate the actual clean energy output of each kW of installed capacity.
 This clean energy is assumed to displace non-baseload grid energy, while also avoiding transmission and distribution losses of approximately 4.5%.
-Using emission factors for each project location, the resulting avoided emissions are 8,760 metric tons of CO2e, equivalent to planting 145,000 tree saplings that grow for 10 years.
+The resulting avoided emissions were then calculated using emission factors for each project location.